BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 The items itself must be defined in the `items` section, optionally with an amount after a colon.
 Which inventory types are checked is defined by the `invOrder:` option.
 You can use `Backpack`, `Inventory`, `MainHand`, `Offhand` and `Armor` there.
 One after another will be checked if multiple types are defined.

 Note: If the items aren't quest items don't use `take` action with player options in conversations!
 The player can drop items before selecting the option and pickup them after the action fires.
 Validate it on the NPC’s reaction!
+However, all item movement can be prevented with the `conversation.block_item_transfer` option in the "_config.yml_".

 You can also specify `notify` keyword to display a simple message to the player about loosing items.